What Are the Different Types of Cryptocurrency Wallets?

 Are hardware wallets worth the cost?

 Hardware wallets are worth it for anyone holding more cryptocurrency than they'd be comfortable losing.
 The $50-150 cost is minimal compared to potential losses from exchange hacks, software vulnerabilities, or compromised computers.
-They provide professional-grade security accessible to anyone.

 What happens if I lose my hardware wallet?